shahryaramd/iDDEA/README.md

 The scripts and tools for the frontend are all available in the *iDDEA/frontend* folder.
 For customization, the user specifically needs to modify the *iDDEA/frontend/index.html, iDDEA/frontend/js/dssreservoir.js, iDDEA/frontend/css/demo.css*  and html files under *iDDEA/frontend/charts/* for the individual charts of timeseries visualization.
 The scripts are coded in a user friendly way such that any user with some experience in web-programming is able to understand and modify them for any other dam of ineterest or for implementing any new feature in the system.

+## Contact
+For any issues with the iDDEA DSS, suggestions, comments or feedback, please contact at skahmad@uw.edu